 What are Organic Shingles?

 Organic shingles are a type of three-tab shingle made from cellulose fibers soaked in asphalt.
 They were first manufactured in the 1960s and produced until around 2010.
-For the time that they were manufactured, organic shingles were among the most technologically advanced shingles on the market.
+When they were manufactured, organic shingles were among the most technologically advanced shingles on the market.
 However, because of their weaknesses, they were replaced by architectural shingles.

 Because of the amount of asphalt they contained and their weight, they were designed to stand up to hail, strong winds, and other weather extremes.
 Organic shingles were a staple in the Midwest and Northeast because of their durability in harsh climates compared to regular three-tab shingles.

 One trade-off was fire resistance since they were made of paper materials.
-They also didn’t last as long as shingle manufacturers had hoped.
-Unfortunately, organic shingles disintegrated over time due to their organic materials, which decompose naturally.
+More importantly, they didn’t last as long as shingle manufacturers had hoped.
+Unfortunately, organic shingles disintegrated over time due to their organic materials, which decomposed naturally.
 They tend to roll up on the edges, which makes them easily identifiable.

 Are Organic Shingles Discontinued?

 Yes, organic shingles are discontinued.
-They are no longer produced due to advances in shingle technology.
-While the principle of an organic shingle seemed to be helpful, the truth was that they decomposed too soon, making them not as successful as other, newer roofing products.
+They are no longer produced due to the deterioration of organic shingles, lack of fire resistance, and advances in shingle technology.
+While in theory organic shingles seemed to be a scientific breakthrough, the truth was that they decomposed too soon, making them not as successful as other, newer roofing products.

 What Do I Do If I Have Organic Shingles?